slinso/goTemplateBenchmark/README.md

 ## Security
 All packages assume that template authors are trusted.
 If you allow custom templates you have to sanitize your user input e.g. [bluemonday](https://github.com/microcosm-cc/bluemonday).
 Generally speaking I would suggest to sanitize every input not just HTML-input.

+### Attention: This part is not updated since 2016.

 | Framework | Security | Comment |
 | --------- | -------- | ------- |